w3c-fedid/digital-credentials/README.md

 📄 [Digital credentials explainer](explainer.md) and [draft spec](https://wicg.github.io/digital-identities/).

-This incubation is attempting to specify an API for user agents that would mediate access to, and representation of, verifiably-issued digital credentials.
+This draft (migrated to the Federated Identity on the Web WG in April 2025) specifies an API for user agents that would mediate access to, and representation of, verifiably-issued digital credentials.

 These identities can range from government-issued documents, such as driver's licenses and passports, to start with, to other credential types, potentially in the future.